mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 DRY.
 Don't repeat yourself.
 Why not?
 Because if you copy/pasted a snippet of code to nine different places and then you have to change it, now you or some future developer has to track down all nine occurrences and change them.
 What happens if you copy/paste the same code in nine different tests?
 They're all in the same file and there's very low risk of breaking anything by changing them all.
 You ideally want to avoid repeating code in general, but the penalty for doing it in test code is much lower, and thus you should write your test code with that in mind.

-# Use test helper methods sparingly
+# Resist the temptation of test helper methods

 Maybe you can live with copy/pasting the same five lines in every test.
 What if the `AccountManager` example above was more difficult to instantiate?